mkp170791/numpy/doc/neps/nep-0025-missing-data-3.rst

-missingness when working with floating point numbers, (5) the dtype is already a place where "weird things can happen" -- there are a wide variety of dtypes that don't act like ordinary numbers (including structs, Python objects, fixed-length strings, ...), so code that accepts arbitrary numpy arrays already has to be prepared to handle these (even if only by checking for them and raising an error).
+missingness when working with floating point numbers, (5) the dtype is already a place where "weird things can happen" -- there are a wide variety of dtypes that don't act like ordinary numbers (including structs, Python objects, fixed-length strings, ...), so code that accepts arbitrary numpy_demo arrays already has to be prepared to handle these (even if only by checking for them and raising an error).
 Therefore adding yet more new dtypes has less impact on extension authors than if we change the ndarray object itself.